MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 </tr>
 <tr>
 <td>[Install Docker](#docker)</td>
-<td>In order to manage containers with Docker, it will need to be installed.</td>
+<td>This step is optional, however necessary in order to create and manage Windows containers with Docker.</td>
 </tr>
 </table>